Discover more from Deploy Securely

 Being able to “roll back” the model to a previous version if any unintended training that does occur is serious enough to warrant doing so.

-With most commercially-available options (e.g. GPT-4), neither of these are possible.
+With most commercially-available SaaS options (e.g. GPT-4), neither of these are possible.
 Although #1 is an option for some Microsoft offerings.

-, SaaS is the better way to go (again, ceteris paribus).
+Aside from the two advantages of using non-SaaS AI models I mentioned, however, the SaaS vs. IaaS analysis is identical to any other situation.
+From a purely cybersecurity perspective1, SaaS is the better way to go (again, ceteris paribus).
 And as I have noted before, there are ways to mitigate the risk of unintended training when using SaaS.
-In any case, you’ll need to conduct a systemic risk analysis to make the right call on which approach is best for you.Since precision of language is important, though, I thought it made sense to clearly label the specific issue to which people are likely referring when they vaguely describe “data security” concerns related to SaaS AI models.
+In any case, you’ll need to conduct a systematic risk analysis to make the right call on which approach is best for you.

 Unintended training is a risk that appears to be more serious when using an AI model operated by a 3rd party, but is simply one of many information security (and business) challenges organizations need to take into account when making build vs. buy decisions.